 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhoea following antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antimicrobial agents.
-In case of CDAD anti-peristaltic are contraindicated.
+In case of CDAD anti-peristaltics are contraindicated.

-Exacerbations of the symptoms of myasthenia gravis and new onset of myasthenia syndrome have been reported in patients receiving azithromycin therapy (see section 4.8).
+Exacerbations of the symptoms of myasthenia gravis and new onset of myasthenia syndrome have been reported in patients receiving azithromycin therapy.

-Safety and efficacy for the prevention or treatment of Mycobacterium avium complex in children have not been established.
+Safety and efficacy for the prevention or treatment of Mycobacterium Avium Complex (MAC) in children have not been established.